 Even with an open and candid culture, all businesses need an external perspective.
 Impartial views from someone not in the business but who understands the business.

-Small business ownership is a tough and relenting ride and without skilled and candid support most small and medium business fail.
+Small business ownership is a challenging and relenting ride, and most small and medium businesses need skilled and candid support to succeed.